Type above and press Enter to search. Press Esc to cancel.

 Then, when someone tags @exclucity in their story, they then repost it on their own story.
 This acts as a free testimonial for their company, providing social proof that making a purchase through social commerce is worth it.

-The combination of generous giveaways and reviews help build trust, which helps create an environment where customers prioritize purchasing from Exclucity—in this case, first through social commerce, and then later potentially through sales from their eCommerce site or in-store.
+The combination of generous giveaways and reviews help build trust, which helps create an environment where customers prioritise purchasing from Exclucity—in this case, first through social commerce, and then later potentially through sales from their eCommerce site or in-store.

 Social commerce helps future-proof your business

 Branching out into social commerce means you have one more way to make sales and aren’t as vulnerable if one encounters any issues, whether they’re within your control or not.
 And with more customers than ever ready to shop online, now is an ideal time to get started.
+If you need any help with your eCommerce efforts, or are just looking for a new point of sale system, Lightspeed Retail could be just what you need.

 News you care about.
 Tips you can use.